nimmi89/PasswordChecker/README.md

 ## Description

-This program intends to find the count of number of times your password has been hacked without passing it over the Internet.
-The solution utilises a sha-hash code to find the right match.
+This program intends to find the number of times your password has been hacked without passing it over the Internet.
+The solution utilises partial  password sha-hash matching to find the right count.

 ## Requirements